kheffah/metagenome_assignment/metagenomic_exercise.md

 2. What were the 20 most common bacterial genus discovered in the study (in terms of the number of samples where the genus was identified as > 0% of the microbiome)?
 3. What was the most common genus found in Brooklyn?
 4. Make a scatterplot of the proportion of the phyla Firmicutes and Bacteroides in each sample.
+5. (Optional).
+Install the R [leaflet](https://rstudio.github.io/leaflet/) package and experiment with making interactive maps of locations of different species using the latitude and longitude coords

 ##Part IV BWA run against a commonly encountered bacterial genomes and qualitative analysis using IGV
 From the previous analysis you will see that *Pseudomonas stutzeri* and *Bacillus cereus* are commonly found